greggman/virtual-webgl/README.md

 back to WebGL1 (since this virtual-webgl currently only supports WebGL1), and (b) creates a custom compositor that draws a different result than the default compositor.

-The idea for the `createCompostor` function is that you probably need different compositors for each canvas on the page so it's up to you how to do that.
+The idea for the `createCompositor` function is that you probably need different compositors for each canvas on the page so it's up to you how to do that.
 Either check the `canvas` passed in and it's ID or keep a count of compositors created and do different things for different ones or whatever.
 If you return nothing/undefined the default compositor will be created for that canvas.